Reuh/anselme/LANGUAGE.md

 * `list`: a list of values.
 Mutable.
 Types can be mixed.
 Can be defined between square brackets and use comma as a separator '[1,2,3,4]'.

+* `object`: an object/record.
+Mutable.
+Can be created by calling a class function.

-Every type is immutable, except `list`.
+Every type is immutable, except `list` and `object`.

 How conversions are handled from Anselme to Lua: